sharma-sarvesh/Hexaware_Foundation-Technical-Trainning_Python_2024/README.md

-# Python Foundation Training - Batch 3
+# Python Foundation Training

 Welcome to my Python Foundation Training repository!
-This repository contains all my work and projects completed during the Foundation Technical Training on Python language, conducted from September 24 to October 24, 2024.
+This repository contains all my work and projects completed during the Foundation Technical Training on Python language.
 The training focused on a variety of topics, including problem-solving techniques, data structures, databases, and full-stack development concepts using Python and SQL.

 ## Repository Structure